 For over 100 years, scientists have ascribed various neurodegenerative diseases to proteins that misfold and are rendered pathological.
 In Alzheimer's disease, certain proteins, such as amyloid and tau, lose their normal shape and function.
-Such misfolded proteins can breakdown or aggregate in clumps and form plaque in the brain.
+Such misfolded proteins can breakdown or aggregate in clumps and form plaque or tangles in the brain.
 Destruction of neuronal synapses, accelerated nerve cell death, and dysfunction of the brain support cells, are all widely believed to be direct consequences of misfolded proteins.

-FLNA is a scaffolding protein widely found throughout the body.
-A healthy scaffolding protein brings multiple proteins together, initiating their interaction.
+FLNA is a scaffolding protein found in high levels in the brain.
+A healthy scaffolding protein brings multiple proteins together, coordinating their interaction.
 However, an altered form of FLNA protein is found in the Alzheimer's brain.
-Our experimental evidence shows that altered FLNA protein contribute to Alzheimer's disease by disrupting the normal function of neurons, leading to neurodegeneration and brain inflammation.
+Our experimental evidence shows that altered FLNA protein contributes to Alzheimer's disease by disrupting the normal function of neurons, leading to neurodegeneration and brain inflammation.
 Our product candidate, simufilam, aims to counter the altered and toxic form of FLNA in the brain, thus restoring the normal function of this critical protein.
 Our novel science is based on stabilizing - but not removing - a critical protein in the brain.